tapiku/rasschool-cv/cv.md

 __Job Objective:__ Extremely motivated for career change goal.
 Seeking to leverage my skills and abilities in an entry-level frontend development position.

+__Skills:__ Highly organized and detail-oriented, able to work under the pressure, very good at establishing rapport with people from diverse backgrounds.
+Learning hard.